chanced/xstate-pubsub/README.md

 # xstate-pubsub
-actions that allow xstate machines to emit and subscribe to other machine actors
+xstate-pubsub provides publish and subscribe actions for xstate machines, allowing machine actors to communicate with one another.

 ```bash
 npm install xstate-pubsub